 Although Hallie Q. Brown began as a settlement house for African Americans denied services from other agencies, they long ago opened the center’s services to all people.
 Historically, the center has been mixed racially and economically.
 Approximately one-third of St. Paul’s people of color live in the Summit-University area and nearly 50 percent of the population are minority residents.
 The area continues to evolve demographically, and Hallie Q. Brown provides a wide range of services designed to reflect the character of the Summit-University community as a whole.
 The holiday toy drive is part of a larger Hallie Q. Brown effort to help meet the basic needs of St. Paul residents.

-You can also drop toy donations off directly at the community center:
+In addition to our holiday drive donation locations, you can also drop toy donations off directly at the community center:

 Please check out more of the great work Hallie Q. Brown is doing at the center’s website, www.hallieqbrown.org.